mlflow/mlflow/docs/source/models.rst

 Commands
 ~~~~~~~~~

-* :py:func:`run-local <mlflow.sagemaker.SageMakerDeploymentClient.run_local>` deploys the model
+* :py:func:`run-local <mlflow.sagemaker.run_local>` deploys the model locally in a Docker container.
-  locally in a Docker container.
-The image and the environment should be identical to how the model
+  The image and the environment should be identical to how the model would be run remotely and it is
-  would be run remotely and it is therefore useful for testing the model prior to deployment.
+  therefore useful for testing the model prior to deployment.

 * `build-and-push-container <cli.html#mlflow-sagemaker-build-and-push-container>`_ builds an MLfLow
   Docker image and uploads it to ECR.
 The caller must have the correct permissions set up.
 The image